 There are two theories of how they came to be named Amerikaner.
 Either they were brought to Germany by the GIs after the war, or they were named Ammoniakaner for ammonium hydrogen carbonate, or "Hirschhornsalz", which was used as a leavening agent.
 This seems like a stretch to many people.

-- Melt chocolate and butter in 45 seconds in the microwave, stirring after each 15 seconds.
+Melt chocolate and butter in 45 seconds in the microwave, stirring every 15 seconds.

 Stir in powdered sugar, then add enough hot water to thin and beat with a spoon until the glaze is smooth.